taocpp/json/doc/Advanced-Use-Cases.md

 };
 ```

-Raw pointers MUST NOT contain a `nullptr`.
+Value Pointers MUST NOT contain a `nullptr`.
 Usually a JSON Null is used instead of a `nullptr`.

 ## Instance sharing with Opaque Pointers